ent/ent/doc/md/schema-fields.md

 ```

 ## Nillable
-Sometimes you want to be able to distinguish between the zero value of fields
+Sometimes you want to be able to distinguish between the zero value of fields and `nil`.
-and `nil`; for example, if the database column contains `0` or `NULL`.
+For example, if the database column contains `0` or `NULL`.
 The `Nillable` option exists exactly for this.

 If you have an `Optional` field of type `T`, setting it to `Nillable` will generate
 a struct field with type `*T`.
 Hence, if the database returns `NULL` for this field,
 the struct field will be `nil`.
-Otherwise, it will contain a pointer to the actual data.
+Otherwise, it will contain a pointer to the actual value.

 For example, given this schema:
 ```go